- Login to your client portal and schedule a telehealth appointment.

 Telehealth uses the Internet to allow professional healthcare providers, including counselors, and clients/patients to attend healthcare appointments electronically.
 This is typically done with video conferencing, which allows clients and clinicians to see and hear each other using desktop computers, laptops, tablets, and mobile phones.
-In many cases, you can attend a telehealth session from home, at work (in a private room), or even in your car (parked in a safe location).
+Sometimes an online session will also include text messages (using a secured message service) and phone calls.

 Who Can Get Online Counseling from Gresham Counseling and Therapy LLC?

 Issues and Mental Health Diagnoses for Telehealth Services

 Telehealth counseling is often a good fit for client’s who are not in crisis and have technical skills to use video conferencing or can receive assistance from a helper or caregiver.

 Many clients who successfully use online counseling are focused on issues related to personal growth, family dynamics, school, work, romantic partnerships, changing habits, depression, anxiety, low-moderate severity obsessions and compulsions, trauma healing, skill development, spiritual issues, and problem-solving.

 Telehealth counseling with Gresham Counseling and Therapy is available to new and existing clients in Oregon.
 (You must be within the state boundaries of Oregon during your telehealth session.)

 It is often best to find a counselor who is near your local area, so they will know about the community resources for your area and understand how your local environment may affect your growth.
 Gresham Counseling and Therapy LLC is located in Gresham and is best for client in or near Oregon’s Portland Metro area, specifically Multnomah County, Clackamas County, and Washington County.
 Services are available to people in other areas of Oregon but may not provide you with the community information and resources that you need.